ssantichaivekin/empress/Readme.md

 Every time you restart the terminal, make sure you run `pipenv shell` before running empress script.

 ## Run graphical user interface (gui)
 Make sure you have already run `pipenv shell` in the empress folder.
-Note this empress will not work if you run `pipenv shell` outside of empress folder and then changing directory to empress folder afterward.
+(Note empress will not work if you run `pipenv shell` outside of the empress folder and then change the directory to the empress folder afterward.)

 In the empress folder, type:
 ```bash